Here are 7 reasons why your air conditioner isn’t working as well as it could be (and what to do!)

 One good way to ensure that your condenser coils are clean ahead of summer is by scheduling an AC tune-up in the spring.
 When a certified, experienced technician looks over your system, they’ll clean the coils and ensure they’re at max heat dissipation.

 2. Coolant problems

 Coolant is quite literally the lifeblood of your air conditioner.
 Your air conditioner’s coolant moves heat energy out of your home and puts it outside, thereby cooling your home’s interior.

 The coolant exists in a closed-loop system, both because of its toxicity and because that’s what drives energy-efficient cooling.
 In theory, free from evaporation or any means to escape, your AC’s coolant should last for the life of the unit.

 That’s theory.
 In practice, however, coolant can leak, especially if the lines feeding it to the outdoor evaporator are worn or damaged.
-Such a coolant leak needs to be dealt with immediately; keep pets and children away and call in your local HVAC technicians.
+Such a coolant leak needs to be dealt with immediately; keep pets and children away and call your local HVAC technician.